alanfarkas/GCD-CourseProject/CodeBook.md

 Measurements - 66 individual metrics, either STD Deviation or Means.

 Data Summary:
-The data set is summarized by Subject and Activity and holds the averages of all the captured metrics related to Std Deviation or Mean.
+68 variables across 10,299 rows of observations; summarized by Subject and Activity and holds the averages of all the captured metrics related to Std Deviation or Mean.

-68 variables across 10,299 rows.
+Data Output:
+"tidyData" (Data Frame) - final output data set "tidyData.txt" - Ascii txt file containing contents of "tidyData" data set

+Data Cleansing Script(s):
-The run_analysis.R script performs the following steps to cleanse the date and produce the final data set:
+There is only a single script used ( "run_analysis.R" ).
+It performs the following steps to cleanse the date and produce the final data set:

 Step 1: Merge the training and test sets into one data set Step 2: Pull in column & row headers, and other descriptors